 If I am more than ten (10) minutes late, you should assume that I am dealing with an emergency and will not make it to class.
 Check your email and Piazza in those circumstances for further explanation.

-But, we're in a pandemic.
-What if you get COVID-19?
-Yes, we are in a pandemic, and that could definitely complicate things.
 If you have a medical emergency, seek appropriate medical help immediately.
 Then, as soon as you can, contact me, send me documentation, and we will figure out an adjusted plan for you to complete the course work.
 I will use this approach for natural disasters and any other genuine emergencies.